2023 Best Drama & Theater Arts Schools in Illinois

 On average, theater graduates from UIUC take out $21,500 in student loans while working on their degree.

-You’ll be in good company if you decide to attend Illinois State University.
-It ranked #3 on our 2023 Best Drama & Theater Arts Schools in Illinois list.
-Located in the suburb of Normal, Illinois State is a public college with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend Illinois State University.
+The school came in at #3 on this year’s Best Drama & Theater Arts Schools in Illinois list.
+Located in the midsize suburb of Normal, Illinois State is a public college with a fairly large student population.

 Theater majors at Illinois State take out an average of $24,853 in student loans while working on their egree.

-The excellent programs at North Central College helped the school earn the #4 place on this year’s ranking of the best drama and theater arts schools in Illinois.
-Located in the city of Naperville, North Central is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend North Central College.
+The school came in at #4 on this year’s Best Drama & Theater Arts Schools in Illinois list.
+Located in the medium-sized city of Naperville, North Central is a private not-for-profit school with a small student population.

 Theater majors at North Central take out an average of $24,420 in student loans while working on their egree.

-Full Drama & Theater Arts at Eastern Illinois University Report
+Read full report on Drama & Theater Arts at Eastern Illinois University

 While working on their degree, theater majors at Illinois Wesleyan accumulate an average of around $27,000 in student debt.